naodmekonnen/naodmekonnen.github.io/index.md

 <img src="InstaToon.jpg" width="340px" height="340px">

+**1.Was your first week what you expected?
+Why?
+Why not?**

-1. I wasn't sure what to expect during the first week but it's going well
+_I wasn't sure what to expect during the first week but it's going well_

+**2.What are you excited or eager to learn more about?**

-2. I'm looking to get more comfortable with the Github interface for this week and I'm excited about becoming a better problem solver.
+_I'm looking to get more comfortable with the Github interface for this week and I'm excited about becoming a better problem solver._

+**What is something about you that can only be learned by reading this blog?**

-3. I can make a decent Tiramisu
+_I can make a decent Tiramisu_